mblakele/corb-rebalancer/README.md

-Corb Scripts for Forest Rebalancing
+CoRB Scripts for Forest Rebalancing
 ===

 Sometimes a MarkLogic Server database will have several forests.